seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Too late, good Diomed: call my guard, I prithee.

 **DIOMEDES**
-What, ho, the emperor’s guard!
+What, ho, the emperor's guard!
 The guard, what, ho!
 Come, your lord calls!

 *Enter four or five of the Guard of MARK ANTONY*

 **MARK ANTONY**
 Bear me, good friends, where Cleopatra bides;
-’Tis the last service that I shall command you.
+'Tis the last service that I shall command you.

 **First Guard**
 Woe, woe are we, sir, you may not live to wear